Nick0317Sun/SAM-CropSampleGeneration/README.md

 Example 1924_AfterSAM_SITS_cleaned.png:

 ![](https://github.com/Nick0317Sun/SAM-CropSampleGeneration/blob/main/experiments/1924_AfterSAM_SITS_cleaned.png)

+##### All samples would be stored after iterations.

+After the last iteration, Generated_samples.shp would be generated to store all reference samples and generated samples.
+You can see it along with images in softwares like Arcmap.

 ## Note
 The raster and vector data we used have been processed according to our requirements, and our code may only be applicable to these processed data.